-The overriding principle here is that no individual or organisation has the right to appropriate or exercise control over any gift of nature (including land) without recognising the debt to society, in the form of an appropriate payment.
+The principle guiding resource rents is that no individual or organisation has the right to appropriate or exercise control over any gift of nature without recognising the debt to society, in the form of an appropriate payment.
 Such payment may be described as a Resource Rent.
 A land value tax is a similar payment, known by economists as the economic rent.

-For all these reasons it is more appropriate for the wealth derived from natural resources to be ‘taxed’ through a licensing or leasing system, whereby a private entrepreneur is granted a lease to exploit the natural resource for an agreed return over an agreed period to the controlling government.
+For all these reasons it is more appropriate for the wealth derived from natural resources to be taxed through a licensing or leasing system, whereby a private entrepreneur is granted a lease to exploit the natural resource for an agreed return over an agreed period to the controlling government – a resource rental.